wearenolte/wp-ci-template/README.md

 To create a new spec file, use the syntax `test-name_test.spec.js`.
 Use the Mocha function `describe()` to group the tests in each file.
 Use `it()` to identify individual tests.
 Avoid the temptation to write an `it()` function for every assertion, as you might when unit testing.
 Integration tests can include multiple assertions and will run more efficiently this way.

+To reference a component, instead of relying on class names or other brittle selectors, check if it already has a custom data attribute assigned to it, or assign one using the following pattern:
+`data-{type-of-component}="{component-slug}"`

+Example: `data-molecule="cards/media"`

+For creating the component slug, use the folder path.
+In this example, the component php file is in `molecules/cards/media.php`

-Cypress offers [viewport presets](https://docs.cypress.io/api/commands/viewport.html) for common devices.
+Note that for testing across screen sizes, Cypress offers [viewport presets](https://docs.cypress.io/api/commands/viewport.html) for common devices.

 ### Running Tests